andrasimion99/SummerPractice-MyHotel/README.md

 ## Integration tests
 * In solution folder "99.
-Tests", add new project "MyHotel.IntegrationTests" by using the project template "xUnit Test Project" and the .Net 6 framework
+Tests", add new project "MyHotel.IntegrationTests" by using the project template "MsTest Test Project" and the .Net 6 framework
 * Right click project MyHotel.IntegrationTests, Manage NuGet Packages, find and search the NuGet packages
   * FluentAssertions
   * Microsoft.AspNetCore.Mvc.Testing